I’ve worked with circular saws on numerous projects, from intricate carpentry designs to everyday woodwork.

 Massive concrete or miter saws are power tools often utilized for paver stone cutting, but a circular saw will also work well in these types of tasks.

-However, rather than housing your circular saw with a conventional blade, we recommend using the diamond masonry option when tackling concrete pavers.
+However, rather than housing your circular saw with a conventional blade, I recommend using the diamond masonry option when tackling concrete pavers.

 Safety Reminders to Follow